 Air India: Heartbroken Man’s Last Conversation With Newlywed Wife Who Died in Plane Crash Surfaces

-• It was a tragic end for a newlywed woman who boarded an Air India plane which crashed after takeoff from Ahmedabad airport on June 12
+• It was a tragic end for a newlywed woman who boarded an Air India plane that crashed after takeoff from Ahmedabad airport on June 12

 • The aircraft exploded into flames after crashing into BJ Medical College and Hospital, and only one of the 242 on board survived